siduck/st/README.md

 # st
-my custom build of ST
+my custom build of ST <br>
+patches added for ligatures , clipboard , alpha ( transparency ) , boxdraw etc

 some screenshots of my st zoomed with ligatures etc